 Smoking Ban in Ireland

-10 years of the smoking ban in Ireland.
-A look at how it came about and reaction to its introduction.
+A look at how the smoking ban came about and reaction to its introduction.

 The smoking ban came into effect in Ireland on 29 March 2004 under the Public Health Act 2004.